dslachar/Parallel-and-Distributed-Computing/README.md

 ## Course Completed at University of Denver Ritchie School of Computer Science and Engineering, Spring 2019

-## Course Description
+### Course Description

-This course will covered widely used parallel and distributed computing methods, focusing on datacenter-scale distributed software and methods such as MapReduce, Spark, and distributed graph algorithms.
-We'll study the types of algorithms which work well with these techniques, and have the opportunity to implement some of these algorithms.
-We'll also look at the types of hardware architectures which have been developed along with these computing methods.
+This course covered widely used parallel and distributed computing methods, focusing on datacenter-scale distributed software and methods such as MapReduce, Spark, and distributed graph algorithms.
+The course prerequisite was Algorithms for Data Science.
+Coding assignments for the course included 7 labs and 3 programs.

-# Completed Coursework
+## Completed Coursework
-## Labs
+### Labs

 Lab 1 - Interactive RDDs<br/>
 Lab 2 - Spark MapReduce<br/>